Skip to content

 n8n strengths for Tallyfy integration

-Data privacy and compliance: Self-hosting n8n means your Tallyfy data never leaves your infrastructure.
-This is critical for organizations with strict compliance requirements or handling sensitive process data.
+Data privacy and compliance: Self-hosting n8n means your Tallyfy data stays on your servers.
+Period.
+For organizations with strict compliance requirements, this is non-negotiable.

 Developer-friendly features: